Farming is Tough, But Help is Available

 Add in the weather, natural disasters, and economy over the last few years, and it is no wonder why farming is considered one of the most stressful occupations.
 In recognition of May as Mental Health Month, American Farm Bureau collaborated with Morning Consult on a research poll to learn about factors that affect rural adults and farmers/farmworkers mental health as well as the availability of resources, personal experiences and other issues.

 What did it find?
 Nothing truly surprising, but important nonetheless.
 The broad takeaway was that farmers, farmworkers and those living in rural America are struggling both economically and emotionally.
 For farmers and farmworkers, financial issues (91%), farm or business problems (88%) and fear of losing the farm (87%) had an impact on farmers’ mental health.
 Additionally, the poll found that 31% of rural adults have personally sought care, and 24% had a family member who sought care for a mental health condition.
-(If you would like to read more about this poll and the results, click here.)
+(Read more about this poll.)

 We know that times are tough for our rural and farm families right now.
 We also want you to know that you are not alone, and that there are resources available to help if you are struggling.